List of unrelegated association football clubs: Unrelegated for 75 years

-This table lists all clubs that have continuously played at the highest level for 75 years or more until their first relegation.
+This table lists all clubs that have continuously played at the highest level for 75 years or more.
 Taken into account are all the leagues that formed the highest level at the time each club played in them.
 Competitions that were organised on sub-regional levels are excluded though.
-This is the reason no clubs from Greece or Turkey are listed, as in those countries football was played in city-level competitions up until 1959.
+This is the reason no clubs from Turkey are listed, as football was played in city-level competitions up until 1959, with national competitions that preceded that time having their champions unrecognised today.

 The large number of Brazilian football clubs on this list can be explained by the fact that these clubs were dominant in the relatively small state leagues, which formed the highest tier of competition in Brazil for more than half a century.
 The Taça Brasil, which existed between 1959 and 1968, is not considered a top-tier tournament for the purpose of this list, as it was a knockout competition between the different state champions, and no team took part in every edition.